davidsilb/chat-app/README.md

 ## Known bugs & solutions

-- Delete/rebuild BOTH Cloudflared and Chat AI Compiler containers after each run to avoid tunnel not working on new runs.
-Can also delete in Docker Desktop if you are using GUI tools.
+- ~~Delete/rebuild BOTH Cloudflared and Chat AI Compiler containers after each run to avoid tunnel not working on new runs.
+Can also delete in Docker Desktop if you are using GUI tools.~~ FIXED!!! docker compose down is now working with exit code 0 on both containers

    ```bash
    docker-compose down --volumes --remove-orphans